monikase/AI_Ethics/Fairness_Audit_Playbook/Historical_Context_Assessment_Tool.md

 ### 5.1 Structured Historical Context Assessment Questionnaire

 This questionnaire should be completed collaboratively by engineers, product owners, and (where possible) domain experts.
-Answers should be documented, not assumed.
+Answers must be documented.

 #### Section 1: Domain and Application Context